InfinityLoop1308/PipePipe/README.md

 ## Note

-This repo exists because BiliBili servive is rejected by the team due to censorship concerns.
+This repo exists because BiliBili service is rejected by the team due to censorship concerns.
 Please **DO NOT** raise any issue about merging to upstream in this repo, [TeamNewPipe/NewPipe](https://github.com/TeamNewPipe/NewPipe), or [TeamNewPipe/NewPipeExtractor](https://github.com/TeamNewPipe/NewPipeExtractor/).
 It is **MEANINGLESS** and a **WASTE OF TIME** for the maintainers.

 This repo is **NOT** the orginal repo of Newpipe, and will **NOT** always keep up with the latest version of the original repo.